FAQ

 This is me living my life.
 There are certain things I choose to do with it.
 One is to embark on epic odysseys of cosmic exploration in which I ponder the mysteries of reality.

-When I got on that bicycle, I’d just reached the end of eight incredible, energising years in London.
+When I got on that bicycle, I’d just reached the end of eight energising years in London.
 While still at the height of my physical and intellectual energies, I wanted to test myself against the wild blue yonder in a once-in-a-lifetime, all-in, high-octane, two-year immersion in planet Earth.

 When you read about it, I hope you’ll see that you could never have made something like that up, you couldn’t have planned it, and it is not the sort of thing for which one might gain sponsorship.